macleanb/hometree_public/README.md

     - Deal with exhaustive deps warnings:
       reference: https://stackoverflow.com/questions/60620248/avoiding-eslint-react-hooks-exhaustive-deps-warnings-with-useeffect-usestate

-    Changing Griffin colapinto's mailing address is also changing a residence.
-(Kolohe Andino's -- User 11 owns residence 47).
-AddrID: 61, residence 47 has addr 61.
-Coliapinto has mailing address 61.
-How did this happen?
-Best guess - I logged into admin and gave
-    Colapinto mailing address 61 (using the dropdown), not realizing it was already associated with a residence.

 User Stories (Address):
 - Admin User creates address by providing all fields, with an image